Fiquem/Chunky-Text-Sim/README.md

 ## Ideas
 Make a sort of Assassin's Creed like move-y triangle background foir a menu screen

-PLAN:
+### PLAN:
--make a cube and put it on the screen to test lighting -generate like 20x20 points in rows/columns but with like a little random offset in every direction -slap it on the screen
+- make a cube and put it on the screen to test lighting DONE
+- generate like 20x20 points in rows/columns but with like a little random offset in every direction DONE
+- slap it on the screen DONE
-- how the fuuuuuuuuuuck do I format a .mdddddd
+- how the fuuuuuuuuuuck do I format a .mdddddd DONE

 ## Things I installed to run stuff
 - MinGW/MSYS (need msys for proper make)